JohnArcher/vscode-hollywood-mal/README.md

 ## Configuration

- Open User or Wokspace Settings by pressing `Ctrl+Shift+P` and enter `settings` or open the extension pane, click the *manage* icon on the Hollywood extension and select *Extension Settings*.
-Please consult the docs for [creating User and Workspace settings](https://code.visualstudio.com/docs/getstarted/settings)
+Open User or Workspace Settings by pressing `Ctrl+Shift+P` and enter `settings` or open the extension pane, click the *manage* icon on the Hollywood extension and select *Extension Settings*.

+There are two types of settings supported by this extensions: *User Settings* and *Workspace Settings*.
+While the first ones are **globally** set for all Visual Studio Code instances the latter ones are set just **in a workspace** which you can imagine as a project.

+In order to create a workspace for your code, create a folder for your project, open it in Visual Studio Code, select `File` -> `Save Workspace As...` in the menu and set a name for your workspace file.

+For a detailed description, please consult the docs  [User and Workspace settings](https://code.visualstudio.com/docs/getstarted/settings)

 ### Path to Hollywood executeable